1986 Grand Prix (snooker)

 The 1986 Rothmans Grand Prix was a professional ranking snooker tournament that took place from 18 to 26 October 1986 at the Hexagon Theatre in Reading.

-Rex Williams made his first (and only) major final in a professional snooker tournament after being a professional since 1951.
+Rex Williams reached his first (and only) major final in a professional snooker tournament after being a professional since 1951.
 He was 53 years and 98 days old, making him the oldest player in a ranking final.
-He had beaten Jim Bear, Mark Wildman, Alex Higgins, Steve Davis and Neal Foulds before facing Jimmy White in the final.
+He had defeated Jim Bear, Mark Wildman, Alex Higgins, Steve Davis and Neal Foulds before facing Jimmy White in the final.
 During that match Williams took a 5–2 lead which he had made a break of 125 in the 7th frame and 6–4 before White took the last 6 frames to win 10–6.

 Rounds 1 to 3 were played at Redwood Lodge, Bristol, from 17 to 24 September 1986.

 Terry Griffiths set a Grand Prix record with a break of 136 against Steve Davis in the fourth round.
 This was superseded by a break of 137 by Willie Thorne against Neal Foulds in round five.
 White then made a break of 138 against Silvino Francisco in their semi-final.